JavaScript seems to be disabled in your browser.

 Surface area Preparation:

-The covering job can just be as great as the surface of the surface area it's used over.
-In order for the covering to properly adhere to a surface area, the surface area needs to initially be smooth and clean.
-Sand the design utilizing a sanding block and progressively finer sandpaper, with the last sanding being done with 320 grit paper.
-Vacuum away all of the dust, as specks of dust under the covering will leave unsightly bumps.
-Fill spaces and damages with a premium filler.
-If utilizing light-colored UltraCote® (such as white or yellow), utilize a tan-colored filler that matches the wood color to avoid the filler from revealing through.
+The covering job can only be as great as the finish of the surface it's applied over.
+In order for the covering to correctly abide by a surface, the surface should initially be smooth and clean.
+Sand the model utilizing a sanding block and progressively finer sandpaper, with the last sanding being made with 320 grit paper.
+Vacuum away all the dust, as specks of dust under the covering will leave undesirable bumps.
+Fill gaps and dents with a top quality filler.
+If utilizing light-colored UltraCote® (such as white or yellow), use a tan-colored filler that matches the wood color to prevent the filler from revealing through.

-Pro Pointer - Some expert contractors “raise the grain” then sand a second time with 320 or 400 grit paper for the supreme surface.
-After the design is sanded, utilize a damp fabric to clean down the design.
-Some modelers prefer to utilize a fine-mist squirt bottle filled with water to dampen the surface areas to be covered.
-As the surface area dries, imbedded wood fibers in the surface area will “stand up.”
+Pro Pointer - Some expert builders “raise the grain” then sand a second time with 320 or 400 grit paper for the supreme finish.
+After the model is sanded, use a damp cloth to clean down the model.
+Some modelers choose to use a fine-mist squirt bottle filled with water to dampen the surface areas to be covered.
+As the surface dries, inserted wood fibers in the surface will “stand up.”
 When dry, sand the surface areas again utilizing 320 or 400 grit paper.
-Raising the grain now and sanding it off will avoid the grain from raising later on under the covering, producing a rough surface.
-Vacuum the design thoroughly and prevent touching the design with oily hands.Your design is now prepared for covering!
+Raising the grain now and sanding it off will prevent the grain from raising later on under the covering, creating a rough finish.
+Vacuum the model completely and avoid touching the model with oily hands.Your model is now ready for covering!

 Start by covering the bottom of one wing half.
-Using scissors or sharp pastime knife, cut a piece of UltraCote® a couple of inches larger than needed to cover the wing.
-Get rid of the backing (conserve for later on) and place the covering with the adhesive (dull) side down, centered over the wing.
-Set the covering iron to the application temperature of 220°F.
+Using scissors or sharp hobby knife, cut a piece of UltraCote® a couple of inches larger than needed to cover the wing.
+Get rid of the support (save for later on) and place the covering with the adhesive (dull) side down, focused over the wing.
+Set the covering iron to the application temperature level of 220°F.

-Pro Pointer - If the iron you're utilizing does not show the actual temperature, here is a pointer that will guarantee your iron is properly set.Water boils at 212°F. Allow your iron to warm up at a medium setting.
-When the iron reaches its stabilized temperature, thoroughly put a couple of drops of water on the iron's surface area.
-Change the temperature up until the water just begins to boil off.
-This technique is surprisingly precise and is typically within 10° (of the specific application temperature of 220).
+Pro Pointer - If the iron you're utilizing does not show the actual temperature level, here is a tip that will guarantee your iron is correctly set.Water boils at 212°F. Enable your iron to heat up at a medium setting.
+When the iron reaches its supported temperature level, thoroughly pour a couple of drops of water on the iron's surface.
+Adjust the temperature level until the water just begins to boil off.
+This technique is surprisingly accurate and is normally within 10° (of the exact application temperature level of 220).

-Tack the covering to the spar or the high point of the wing, utilizing your iron as revealed (an iron sock is highly recommened).
-Carefully pull the covering towards the root and towards the suggestion, as you work the iron from the center of the spar to the root and suggestion of the wing.
-Press carefully with the iron, enabling the heat (not pressure) to activate the adhesive and bond the covering to the high point.
-Preferably, the covering will naturally lay flat against the whole surface area with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, utilizing your iron as shown (an iron sock is highly recommened).
+Carefully pull the covering towards the root and towards the tip, as you work the iron from the center of the spar to the root and tip of the wing.
+Press carefully with the iron, enabling the heat (not pressure) to trigger the adhesive and bond the covering to the peak.
+Preferably, the covering will naturally lay flat against the entire surface with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar outward to the trailing edge then to the cutting edge as revealed, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly raised and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outside to the tracking edge and then to the cutting edge as shown, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly lifted and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar towards the trailing edge, carefully sliding the iron (set at 220°) towards the trailing edge with the iron contacting two ribs.
-Using your iron, adhere the covering to the remaining ribs, pursuing the suggestion and the root.
+If covering an open-structure wing, work from the spar towards the tracking edge, carefully moving the iron (set at 220°) towards the tracking edge with the iron calling two ribs.
+Using your iron, adhere the covering to the staying ribs, pursuing the tip and the root.
 Now complete the open structure leading edge, utilizing the exact same technique.
-If the leading edge is sheeted, then follow the method listed above under “Covering a Solid-Sheeted Wing.”
+If the leading edge is sheeted, then follow the technique noted above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and trailing edges.
-Using a straight edge and a sharp #11 pastime knife, thoroughly trim the excess covering from the leading and trailing edge, enabling a minimum of a 1/4" overlap to wrap around the leading and trailing edge of the wing.
-Now seal the leading and trailing edges safely with the covering iron.
+With the iron set to 220°F, seal the leading and tracking edges.
+Using a straight edge and a sharp #11 hobby knife, thoroughly trim the excess covering from the leading and tracking edge, enabling a minimum of a 1/4" overlap to twist around the leading and tracking edge of the wing.
+Now seal the leading and tracking edges securely with the covering iron.

 Wing Pointer:

-Depending upon the quantity of the curvature of the wing suggestion, high heat (up to 350°F) may be needed to shrink and stretch the covering to remove all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing suggestion while applying heat with the iron.
-Remember, UltraCote® can be thoroughly raised and repositioned to help remove wrinkles.
-This feature is helpful, specifically when covering greatly curved wing suggestions.
-Continue working, pulling, and heating up the covering around the suggestion up until the covering is past the center of the suggestion.
-It may be required to increase the temperature of the iron to attain higher shrinkage to remove all wrinkles.
-Trim the excess covering utilizing a #11 pastime knife, then reseal the covering on the wing suggestion.
+Depending upon the quantity of the curvature of the wing tip, high heat (as much as 350°F) may be needed to diminish and stretch the covering to eliminate all the wrinkles.
+Preset the iron to 300°F. Pull and stretch the covering around the wing tip while using heat with the iron.
+Remember, UltraCote® can be thoroughly lifted and rearranged to assist eliminate wrinkles.
+This function is beneficial, especially when covering dramatically curved wing pointers.
+Continue working, pulling, and warming the covering around the tip until the covering is past the center of the tip.
+It may be needed to increase the temperature level of the iron to attain greater shrinking to eliminate all wrinkles.
+Trim the excess covering utilizing a #11 hobby knife, then reseal the covering on the wing tip.

 Pro Pointer - If sealing the covering in tight areas such as corners or fillets, utilizing the Wall mount 9 ProTrim Sealing To